 ABS filament (acrylonitrile butadiene styrene) is actually moderately superior to PLA, despite being slightly more difficult to print with.
 Products made of ABS boast high durability and a capacity to withstand high temperatures.

 Keep in mind the filament’s high printing temperature has a tendency to warp during cooling, and intense fumes.
-If you are using this type of filament it need to print with a heating bed, and in a well-ventilated space.
+If you are using this type of filament it needs to print with a heating bed and in a well-ventilated space.